bentomontenegro/BM-QXQ_Final_project/README.md

 # BM-QXQ_Final_project

 This repo contains my final project (the way it was submitted) for the course "Introduction to quantum computing" from QubitXQubit.
-A separate file with the project's Qiskit implementations is also included.
+Supplementary files with the project's Qiskit implementations are also included.

 I would like to thank IBM for sponsoring my participation in this exciting experience.